ankitrekha01/sitemap/README.md

 - node sitemap.js

 ## Output
-- sitemap_output.txt file that contains all the sitemaps and their associated URLs, grouped together.
+- sitemap_output.txt(sample output file) file that contains all the sitemaps and their associated URLs, grouped together.